Climate Scenarios

 Diseases like Covid-19 are also part of this, and we will see more of them, because they are a direct result of our environmental impingement.
 Only 20% of ice-free land remains little affected by humans (arguably as low as 3%), and the more that humans push into these wildlands and force animals to interact with us, the more likely that previously-unknown diseases jump from animals to humans.
 That's how we got AIDS, SARS, Ebola, Lyme disease, and now Covid-19, among others.
 We have no immunity, and developing medical treatments can take years or decades.
 So, like Covid-19, there is nothing to stop them.

-Fertility rates worldwide are dropping rapidly due to endocrine disruptors emitted by our plastic waste and industrial byproducts which can now be found in even the most remote parts of the globe.
-Other human products such as pesticides also act as endocrine disruptors.
-The rate of reproductive failure is increasing.
+Fertility rates worldwide are dropping rapidly due to endocrine disruptors - chemicals that look to the body like hormones in our endocrine system, and thus disrupt the body processes those hormones control.
+These endocrine disruptors are emitted by our plastic waste, pesticides, and many other industrial products, and are everywhere.
+They can now be found in even the most remote parts of the globe and are in virtually every animal on the planet, including us.
+Among many other body processes, hormones control the reproductive system, and the rate of reproductive failure is increasing.
 Sperm counts have dropped almost 60% since 1973, and the trajectory we are on suggests that both male and female fertility could reach zero by 2045 - or possibly sooner.
-This is an issue for both human and non-human animals, and is likely to cause major disruption long before we reach the actual point of zero fertility.
-Meanwhile, endocrine disruption may also be a culprit in rising rates of autoimmune disorders, the growing epidemic of obesity, and metabolic syndrome (which increases the risk of heart disease, stroke, and diabetes), though of course none of that will matter much if we're all sterile.
-[1] [2] [3] [4] [5] [6] [7] [8]
+This is an issue for both human and non-human animals, and is likely to cause major issues long before we reach the actual point of zero fertility.
+Meanwhile, endocrine disruption may also be a culprit in rising rates of autoimmune disorders, the growing epidemic of obesity, and various metabolic syndromes that increase the risk of heart disease, stroke, and diabetes - though of course none of that will matter much if we're all sterile.

-Global dimming (aka the 'aerosol masking effect') is creating a no-win situation.
-This is where particulates from industrial air pollution ("aerosols") reflect away some of the sun's heat.
+The aerosol masking effect (aka 'global dimming') is creating a no-win situation.
+This is where particulates from industrial air pollution ('aerosols') reflect away some of the sun's heat.
 They precipitate out quickly but industry constantly generates more.
 We must stop industrial pollution to have any chance of addressing climate change, but burning less fossil fuel puts up less aerosols, thus lowering this aerosol masking effect as the reflective shield dissipates, and without the protective mask we'll get notable global temperature rise very quickly.
-[1] [2] [3] [4]

 Speaking of refugees, there's the wetbulb situation.
-Wetbulb temperature is a synthesis of regular temperature and humidity.
-At over 35 wetbulb humans can't sweat away the excess heat, and die within six hours.
+Wet bulb temperature is a synthesis of regular temperature and humidity.
+At over 31 wet-bulb, humans can't sweat away the excess heat, and die within six hours.
+(The maximum was previously thought to be 35 wetbulb but more recent analysis has updated this limit.)
 In places like India, Pakistan, Indonesia, and the Middle East we're already close to our first big wetbulb event.
 The massive death toll will almost immediately generate millions of people looking for anywhere they can go that's cooler.
 Borders will be ignored.
 How do you stop millions of desperate people?
 Governments and systems will collapse over this.
-[1] [2] [3] [4] [5]

 The insect apocalypse is already here, and will get worse.
 Our petro-agriculture is killing insects like mad - up to 80-90% losses.
 No insects = no pollination = much less food.
 And insect loss at the base of the food chain means less food for all species up the chain, so they die too.
 We're seeing this now for example with massive bird dieoffs.
 Same thing is happening in the ocean with the aquatic food chain.

-Methane and other Arctic carbon look to increase quite soon.
-As the arctic warms its "perma"frost is melting, and permafrost contains twice as much carbon as the atmosphere does today.
-Imagine an atmosphere with three times the carbon greenhouse gases as now.
+Methane and Arctic carbon are increasing.
+As the arctic warms its permafrost is melting, and permafrost contains twice as much carbon as the atmosphere does today, which is quickly converted to more greenhouse gases.
+This includes methane, which can be up to 200 times more potent than CO2.
+Imagine an atmosphere with three times the greenhouse gases as now.
 Won't take an ice-free Arctic ocean to start bringing it out in earnest.
-Though, we're headed for that too, which certainly won't help.
-[1] [2] [3] [4] [5]
+Though, we're headed for that too, which won't help.

 ··· --- ···